juliooalves/key-rotation/README.md

-# Vault-key-pairs-rotation
+# Vault-key-rotation

-This is a project  explores and utilises the powers of key-rotation security methods using the **HashiCorp Vault Server**
+This is a project that explores and utilises the powers of key-rotation security methods using the **HashiCorp Vault Server** as secrets manager